Projects

 VALLEY AT THE CROSSROADS

-Filmmaker George Spies and I spent three years producing the documentary “Valley at the Crossroads.”
-The film examines one of the most urgent issues facing California: the prospect that, if current growth trends and practices continue, urban sprawl will gobble up a significant portion of California’s Central Valley.
+The documentary film “Valley at the Crossroads” examines one of the most urgent issues facing California: the prospect that, if current growth trends and practices continue, urban sprawl will gobble up a significant portion of California’s Central Valley.
 The Central Valley is a tremendous agricultural resource that produces about half of America's fruits, nuts and vegetables.
 Following its release in 2002, “Valley at the Crossroads” was broadcast by public television stations in California and appeared in film festivals around the United States.
+I co-produced this documentary with filmmaker George Spies.

 AS THEY SAID

-Launched in 2017, As They Said is an interview project that aims to get people talking about issues of central importance in their lives.
-Inspired by the American oral historian Studs Terkel and his “Working” project, I’ve been interviewing people from Leiden, the Dutch city I now call home, about their jobs, dreams and sources of fulfilment.
-As They Said is expanding to include stories collected from on-the street interviews in a variety of countries.
-The blog also features interviews with Dutch innovators, and additional series are planned.
+As They Said is an interview project that aims to get people talking about issues of central importance in their lives.
+While living in Leiden (the Netherlands) in 2017-2019, I launched “Leiden At Work” and began interviewing locals about their jobs, dreams and sources of fulfilment.
+The project also features interviews with Dutch innovators, and additional series are planned.

 CAN’T GET THERE FROM HERE